Using Qualified Opportunity Zones to Eliminate Capital Gains Taxes

 Managing expiring gains is complicated because due diligence on potential QOZ funds must be completed quickly and you must identify a fund you feel comfortable investing in before your gain expires.
 Adding to this complexity is the fact that QOZ fund operators can only take money when they have an intended use, which means they call capital when they find a deal.
 The inability to accurately identify the time at which capital will be accepted doesn’t bode well for those investors with expiring gains.
 However, don’t worry, as this won’t be the last opportunity to invest.
 QOZ funds will be actively investing until 2026, so there will be many more opportunities to line up gains with investment opportunities.

-The best position for an investor to be in to take advantage of this tax break is to have the ability to harvest gains at any time, as this takes the complicated element of timing off the table.
+The best position for an investor to be in to take advantage of this tax incentive is to have the ability to harvest gains at any time, as this takes the complicated element of timing off the table.
 For example, if you own a liquid security and it has appreciated substantially, you would simply hold the security while conducting QOZ fund due diligence and then sell the security at the time the QOZ fund is ready to take your investment.

 To be clear, it’s only invested money that is eligible for the tax shield.
 Simply committing money to a fund does not qualify the funds for the tax benefits.
 For investors who have complete flexibility in their timing, this should not pose a problem, but they may be waiting awhile.
 Finding economically viable deals in QOZ areas is not easy because the lines were generally drawn around distressed areas.
 That being said, many QOZ areas are transitional neighborhoods in the path of growth and capital will certainly find its way there first.
 These are the neighborhoods our team is focused on and has been for the last ten years.
 We believe this gives us a distinct advantage in the QOZ space but finding good-quality deals takes time and patience.

 “Working capital” is one tool fund managers can utilize to improve the flexibility around collecting capital gains, and we will certainly have this at our disposal for our QOZ Fund.
 The way it works is that a fund manager can call capital in advance of needing it for a project, so long as the manager has a purpose for the capital, a written plan to deploy it, and it is invested within 31 months.
 An investor with an expiring gain may be able to get into a fund earlier through this stipulation.
-However, if the capital is not actually invested within the allotted time frame, then the fund may lose its status as a Qualified Opportunity Zone Fund, so managers need to be absolutely sure a deal is going to close before accepting investments in this way.
+However, if the capital is not actually invested in a tangible property within the allotted time frame, then the fund may lose its status as a Qualified Opportunity Zone Fund, so managers need to be absolutely sure a deal is going to close before accepting investments in this way.

 For example, we are in the process of working on a deal where we’ll develop apartment units in three phases.
 We will immediately call capital for the first phase and will have the flexibility to call capital for the second and third phases much earlier than when we need it.
 The advantage is that this allows the investor to lock in their tax break and it complies with the law because we have an intended use.
 Further, because we are not actually using the capital, we won’t charge fees until it’s time to put the capital to use.
 Balancing the interests of individual tax situations and complying with fund rules can be a daunting task for managers, but the tax benefits of this work are too great to pass up.